 However, by the time I left I had fallen in love with this city, and I want to share my Florence travel guide and how to survive the beige.
 Be sure to use my Top Travel Tips for any traveller to ensure a hassle free vacation.

-I travelled by high speed train from Rome’s Termini station to Florence’s Santa Maria Novella Station and purchased the ticket for my journey on the Trenitalia website a few months in advance.
+I travelled to Florence from Rome by high speed train from Rome’s Termini station to Florence’s Santa Maria Novella Station.
+I purchased the ticket for my journey on the Trenitalia website a few months in advance.
 This ensured I could get the seats I wanted for my journey from Rome and onwards to Venice.